 You should be able to identify the variety of mango that is in your box using the description below.
-On your “Box Label” you will find the name of the mangoes shipped.
+On your “Box Label,” you will find the name of the mangoes shipped.

-Irwin (Reddish Purple w/pointed end)
+Irwin (Reddish purple with a pointed end)

-Cecil (Small green w/pointed end)
+Cecil (Small green with a pointed end)

 Cambodiana (same as Cecil)